 Peter Berg directed Battleship, which launched from Hasbro's classic naval combat game.
 The movie stars several well-known and good-looking actors.
 It is nothing like the board game, and the commercial didn't spark the interest it should have.

 The sci-fi movie called Life ran a commercial, and from this ad, it looked terrifying.
 The thriller is about a team of scientists aboard the International Space Station.

 While on the mission, they discover an entity that draws their primal fear.
 It is rapidly evolving into a life form.
-They discover it caused the extinction on Mars, and threatens the Space Station crew and all life on Earth.
+They find out it caused the extinction on Mars and threatens the Space Station crew and all life on Earth.

 Hugh Jackman is Logan, one of the former X-Men.
 He helps a mutant girl, who manifests claws like Logan.
 The commercial is fantastic and enticing.

 A young executive suspects a wellness spa of not being so miraculous as they appear to be on the surface.
 He discovers terrifying secrets and diagnosed with the curious illness that holds all the guests at the spa.